Chris Gallus

 In the last couple of years of the Liberal Party's time in Opposition, which ended in 1996, Gallus was Shadow Minister for Aboriginal Affairs, in which she was seen as an effective opponent against Aboriginal Affairs Minister Robert Tickner when she attacked his credibility over the Hindmarsh Island bridge controversy.
+On one occasion, she moved a censure motion against Tickner during question time, with Prime Minister Paul Keating humorously referring to her as "Callous Gallus".
 The controversy over the Hindmarsh Island bridge was believed to have cost Tickner his seat at the 1996 election.
 Despite this she was not picked for a place in the ministry by new Liberal Prime Minister John Howard.

 Gallus did, however, become Parliamentary Secretary to the Minister for Reconciliation and Aboriginal and Torres Strait Islander Affairs in 2001 and Parliamentary Secretary to the Minister for Foreign Affairs 2001–04.

 Gallus gained a large swing in the 1996 election, technically making Hindmarsh a safe Liberal seat.
 However, she had to withstand strong challenges from Labor's Steve Georganas in the next two elections.
 Gallus retired at the 2004 election and was replaced as the Liberal candidate by Simon Birmingham, who lost the seat to Georganas by just 108 votes.